-Also worthy of attention is the Charles River, which plays a central role in Boston's recreational life.
+Also worthy of attention is the Charles River, which plays a central role in Boston's recreational life and is a top destination in its own right.
 Miles of jogging and bicycling trails follow the river's course through town.
 Anglers preserve the centuries-old tradition of fishing on the banks of the Charles.
 And one of the city's loveliest vistas is the early morning sight of a lone scull gliding on the water.

 Although it's best to purchase tickets well in advance, same-day tickets are sometimes available at the Gate E ticket office on Lansdowne Street.
 Seats are sold on a first-come, first-served basis, beginning 90 minutes prior to the start of the game.
 Phone (877) 733-7699 for more information.
 Guided tours of the legendary park are available year-round.